Azrxel/Obsidian-Vault/COMNET/CCNA2/Module 1 - Basic Device Configuration.md

 ### Switch LED Indicators
 - System LED (SYST): Shows whether the system is receiving power and functioning properly.
 - Redundant Power Supply LED (RPS): Shows the RPS status.
-- Port Status LED (STAT): When Green, indicates port status mode is selected
+- Port Status LED (STAT): When Green, indicates port status mode is selected, which is the default.